 In one sense, the difference between clarity and trust is similar to the difference between a painkiller and true healing.
 We often long for the narcotic of clarity because we long for a quick fix.
 Clarity takes us out of the uncomfortable—out of a place of dependence—and makes us feel back in control.
 But is that really what we need most?

-If God gave us clarity, that may (or may not) help us in a particular decision, but it would never help us again.
+If God gave us clarity, that may (or may not) help us with a particular decision, but it would never help us again.
 But if he gave us trust, that would help us for a lifetime (Psalm 125:1-2).

 Those who trust the Lord don’t thrive because they always have clarity, but because they deem the one who holds the future worthy of their soul’s deepest rest.
 The security we long for doesn’t come from knowing the future, but from knowing and trusting God.